Toyota says Brexit 'fog' must clear to safeguard UK plant

-TOKYO (Reuters) - Toyota Motor Corp (7203.T) needs clarity on the terms of Britain’s access to European Union markets after Brexit to secure production at its Burnaston plant in central England, it said on Wednesday.
+TOKYO, Oct 25 (Reuters) - Toyota Motor Corp needs clarity on the terms of Britain’s access to European Union markets after Brexit to secure production at its Burnaston plant in central England, it said on Wednesday.

 The Japanese carmaker’s comments echo calls from businesses in both Britain and abroad for the UK government to make progress in talks on future relations with the EU following the country’s planned departure from the bloc in March 2019.